Naga0848/Docker-roboshop/README.md

     COPY command makes sure that we are copying all the code into the /opt/server folder And finally, line no-29, manam execute cheyalsina code server.js

+    In our Dockerfile we are suing the combination of CMD and ENTRYPOINT and installing the necessary packages for bash and the main application

     Download the https://roboshop-artifacts.s3.amazonaws.com/catalogue-v3.zip  into our laptop and extract it.
 And copy the make package.json and server.json so that they are with our dockerfile

 ####    Below are the steps in understanding the CMD instruction step-by-step